microsoft/emerging-opportunities/Hackathons/learnings/registration/EventGridBestPractices.md

 (Figure 2)

 Figure 2 represents the architecture of our refactored solution.
 The core functionality of the API is still there.
 But we have moved all the customizable supporting features out to their own services.
-In order to de-couple them from the original API, and orchestrate the business logic, an Event Grid Topic has been implemented.
+In order to decouple them from the original API, and orchestrate the business logic, an Event Grid Topic has been implemented.
 This service receives event notifications from the API when operations are performed on the registration data.
 Our supporting feature services can subscribe to these notifications to take the appropriate action when changes in the system occur.

 ### What are the benefits?
 The immediate impact of this redesign is tremendous.

 * Each component is completely autonomous.
-Interdependencies are de-coupled and cross-service communication is faciliated by a highly fault-tolerant messaging system.
+Interdependencies are decoupled and cross-service communication is faciliated by a highly fault-tolerant messaging system.
 * Cyclomatic Complexity of each component is greatly reduced.
 In some cases reaching a perfect score.
 This has the added benefit of making the code easier to test and easier for developers to understand.
+Not only are unit tests easier, but integration testing can be done by testing each component individually.
+For example, before the changes, we would have to submit an entire "new user" request through the API to make sure that the "Add to Mailchimp" feature was working properly.
+Now, we can just test that one service on its own.
 * Updates to the system are much easier now.
 Each of the supporting services are "plug-n-play".
 For example, we can easily swap out the Mailchimp service for another service that interfaces with SendGrid.
-* EventGrid allows multiple subscriptions to the same event, which makes adding new features and layering in additional business logic a snap.
+* Event Grid allows multiple subscriptions to the same event, which makes adding new features and layering in additional business logic a snap.

 ### The downside